 |

-To the east of the Oasis, situated the Al Ain National Museum and the Sultan Fort.
+To the east of the Oasis are situated the Al Ain National Museum and the Sultan Fort.
 There were hundreds of excavated items and artifacts in this rather small museum.
-It's kind of old-school museum without any audio or interactive features provided.
-All in all, it tells the history of UAE and Al Ain particularly.
-It just caught my intentions with the historical of the tomb existed in pre-historic Islamic age.
-Meanwhile, the Sultan Fort was the first fort that we visited, and Al Ain is the city of the richest in forts and castles in Abu Dhabi emirates.
+It's a kind of old-school museum without any audio or interactive features provided.
+All in all, it tells the history of the UAE and Al Ain particularly.
+It just caught my attention with the history of the tomb existing in the prehistoric Islamic age.
+Meanwhile, the Sultan Fort was the first fort that we visited, and Al Ain is the city with the richest collection of forts and castles in the Abu Dhabi emirate.

 |